 If you or your community group would like to establish a wildflower patch we will help identify a suitable area, offer guidance in seeking permission from the landowner, help organise the preparation of the site, supply the seed free of charge and offer support and guidance for the sowing process.
-We expect you and your team to act as “guardians” for the site (this simply involves keeping an eye on the site and letting us know how it progresses) and together we work to make sure the flowers develop year after year.
+We ask that you and your team act as “guardians” for the site (this simply involves keeping an eye on the site and letting us know how it progresses) and together we work to make sure the flowers develop year after year.
 Alternatively, if there is an existing area of wildflowers that you would like to manage and develop we can help you draw up an action plan.

-We work in partnership with Stirling’s 'Unpaid Volunteers Service' (formally known as The Criminal Justice Service) who prepare some of our sites for us, and we are very grateful for their support.
+Stirling’s 'Unpaid Volunteers Service' (formally known as The Criminal Justice Service) help to prepare some of our sites for us, and we are very grateful for their support.

 Stirling Council has supported the project from the outset by sowing up large areas of wildflowers throughout the city, and beyond, with some spectacular results.